Real Time Computer Systems 3 ENG3043

 ■ estimate the execution time for code performing input and output by breaking down high level code written in C++ into its component machine code instruction;

-■ distinguish between polling and interrupts as methods of acquiring input from the physical world;
+■ implement interrupts as a method of acquiring input from the physical world;

 ■ appraise the use of real-time operating systems and describe priority allocation policies such as rate monotonic scheduling.